Subscription Modal Banner

 If you fail to pay your credit card or loan for a given period (usually up to 180 days), banks or loan providers will close the account and seize the asset (for secured loans).
 They will endorse or sell your account to a collections agency.

-Credit Score in the Philippines FAQs
+FAQs on Credit Scoring in the Philippines

-1. Can you restart your credit score?
+1. Can you reset your credit score?

 2. How quickly does your credit score improve?